mchl-mccrthy/bias-correction/README.md

 Example runners are provided in `matlab/run_bias_correction.m` and `scripts/run_bias_correction.py`.

-These contain calls to three functions:
+These runners contain calls to three functions:
 1. **`runbiascorrection`**
    - Applies the bias correction
    - Optionally writes the bias-corrected dataset to a NetCDF file